Kruithne/Akkoro/README.md

 end);
 ```

 Above is an example of the simplest way to call a timer.
 The anonymous function provided will be invoked after five seconds, but only once.
-If we want the function to be *repeatedly* every five seconds, we would use the `Every` instead.
+If we want the function to be *repeatedly* invoked every five seconds, we would use the `Every` function instead.

 ```Lua
 local i = 1;